aboutcode-org/extractcode/README.rst

 **it will extract!**

-ExtractCode will extract things where other extractors may fail.
+ExtractCode will extract things where other archive and compressed file extractors may fail.

 ExtractCode supports one of largest number of archive formats listed in the long  `List of supported archive formats`_ found at the bottom of this document.